rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> We going to save this report as a draft because we are going to come back to this expense report several times during this demo.
+	> We are going to save this expense report as a draft because we will come back to it several times during this demo.

 1. Show **Visual Studio**.
 1. Open the **Solution Explorer** window.

 	![Application's Solution Explorer](images/applications-solution-explorer.png?raw=true "Application's Solution Explorer")